agrc/gis.utah.gov/about/policy/sgid/index.md

 AGRC should implement a unified metadata database and associated automated tools to capture the last update date in a single location.

-If making a schema change, you should update any coded-value domain descriptions that do not match the domain value.
+Any time a schema change or update is performed, the editor should also update any coded-value domain descriptions that do not match the domain value.
 See this [document](https://docs.google.com/document/d/12bdtmtv-ZVF9g-lFshbobx8DbKX9LfbL44HawLjFTVw/edit?usp=sharing) for more on this effort.